 There’s an abundance of supportive forces working in favor of gold and the dynamics are so striking that even the big banks couldn’t help but notice.
 In early December, Saxo Bank put out an “outrageous” price forecast of $3,000/ounce, in its most “extreme” scenario of a worldwide “war economy.”

 While price gains will certainly be more than welcome for physical gold investors, the metal’s real value is likely to become apparent too in the months and years to come.

-As States get increasingly desperate and fail to find a way out of the fiscal, monetary and sociopolitical hole they dug for themselves, they are bound to get more aggressive, as they’ve always been known to do.
+As States get increasingly desperate and fail to find a way out of the fiscal, monetary, and sociopolitical hole they dug for themselves, they are bound to get more aggressive, as they’ve always been known to do.

-Threats to financial sovereignty, government power grabs, increased monitoring and control over private assets and savings, are all likely to become more dire.
-And under these conditions, physical gold really shines, especially when it’s securely and compliantly held outside one’s own jurisdiction, as well as, outside the traditional banking system.
+Threats to financial sovereignty, government power grabs, and increased monitoring and control over private assets and savings, are all likely to become more dire.
+And under these conditions, physical gold really shines, especially when it’s securely and compliantly held outside one’s jurisdiction, as well as, outside the traditional banking system.